 There are a wide range of exciting and engaging activities you can use for your kindergarten students that guarantee they learn everything they need to know and have fun while doing so.
 These activities can cover all subjects and help develop key skills, such as problem solving and creativity, that they can use throughout their lives.

 Choose writing activities that not only help your students learn the basics, but also show off their work.
 For example, instead of just giving them a short writing prompt about the alphabet that will go in a journal, compile their work into an awesome alphabet classbook.
 When finished, publish the book for the whole world to see!
-It’s these types of activities that are sure to excite kids and parents alike and gives everyone a memory of the work they have done and of your year together.
+It’s these types of activities that are sure to excite students and parents alike and gives everyone a memory of the work they have done and of your year together.
 Check out our creative tips for publishing kindergarten writing!

 Below are some fun creative writing activities and lesson plans specifically geared toward kindergarten learning.